The efficient certification of knottedness and Thurston norm

 We therefore now assume that every $B$-vertex has $\chi$-value other than 1.

-\eject {\sl Case 2.} When there is a $B$-vertex with no incident edges.
+{\sl Case 2.} When there is a $B$-vertex with no incident edges.

-This corresponds to a component of ${\cal B}'$ that is an $I$-bundle over a closed surface.
-If this component is incident to both $R_-(M')$ and $R_+(M')$ (which is information provided by the algorithm in Theorem 9.2), then there is a sequence of decompositions along product annuli and then product discs which takes it to a taut ball.
+This corresponds to a component of ${\cal B}'$ that is an $I$-bundle over a surface.
+If this component is a product sutured manifold (which is information provided by the algorithm in Theorem 9.2), then there is a sequence of decompositions along product annuli and then product discs which takes it to a taut ball.
 So, we replace this component this component of ${\cal B}'$ with a single 0-handle containing a single suture.

-On the other hand, if this component of ${\cal B}'$ is incident only to $R_-(M')$ or to $R_+(M')$, then our procedure checks the $\chi$-value of this vertex.
+On the other hand, if this component of ${\cal B}'$ is not a product sutured manifold, then it is an $I$-bundle over a closed surface and its horizontal boundary lies entirely in $R_-(M')$ or entirely in $R_+(M')$.
+Our procedure checks the $\chi$-value of this $B$-vertex.
 If it is zero, then this component of $M'$ is an $I$-bundle over a torus or Klein bottle, and again there is a sequence of taut decompositions along annuli and discs taking it to a taut ball.
 If the $\chi$-value of the vertex is non-zero, then this component of $E(M', \gamma')$ is not taut, and the algorithm terminates with a declaration to this effect.

 We therefore now assume that every $B$-vertex is incident to some edge.

 {\sl Case 3.} When every vertex of $X_\partial$ has non-positive $\chi$-value, and for every pair of edges in $X_\partial$, one lies in $R_-$ and one lies in $R_+$.